axelerant/testimonials-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Testimonials by Aihrus lets you randomly slide or list selected portfolios, quotes, reviews, or text with images or videos on your WordPress site.
+Easily add social proofing to your website with Testimonials by Aihrus.
+List or slide reviews via functions, shortcodes, or widgets.

 == Description ==